0atman/noboilerplate/scripts/35-adhd-a-left-handed-brain.md

 You might never notice you have ADHD.

-Symptoms like executive dysfunction and choice paralysis might not affect you in the 9-to-5 grind.
+Symptoms like executive dysfunction and inattention might not affect you in the 9-to-5 grind.

 But guess what happened in 2020.